 (E) Any fiduciary, in order to assist in the carrying out of the fiduciary’s fiduciary duties, may employ agents who are not residents of the county or of this state.

-The marriage of any person does not disqualify him from acting as fiduciary, whether the marriage occurs before or after his appointment and qualification, and all his acts in such capacity shall have the same validity as though he were unmarried.
+The marriage of any person does not disqualify the person from acting as fiduciary, whether the marriage occurs before or after the person's appointment and qualification, and all of the person's acts in that capacity shall have the same validity as though the person were unmarried.

 The court may remove any fiduciary, after giving the fiduciary not less than ten days’ notice, for habitual drunkenness, neglect of duty, incompetency, or fraudulent conduct, because the interest of the property, testamentary trust, or estate that the fiduciary is responsible for administering demands it, or for any other cause authorized by law.

-Whenever it appears to the satisfaction of the probate court that a fiduciary is unable to perform his duties because he is engaged or is about to engage in military service as defined by this section, the court may remove such fiduciary and appoint a substitute or authorize the remaining fiduciaries to execute the trust.
-Such action may be taken on the court’s own motion or on the application of any party in interest, including the fiduciary or cofiduciary, either without notice or upon notice to such persons and in such manner as the court shall direct.
+(A) Whenever it appears to the satisfaction of the probate court that a fiduciary is unable to perform the fiduciary's duties because the fiduciary is engaged or is about to engage in military service as defined by this section, the court may remove the fiduciary and appoint a substitute or authorize the remaining fiduciaries to execute the trust.
+That action may be taken on the court's own motion or on the application of any party in interest, including the fiduciary or cofiduciary, either without notice or upon notice to those persons and in the manner that the court shall direct.

-If any of the duties of such office remain unexecuted when a fiduciary who has resigned or been removed on account of his military service ceases to be in such military service, he shall be reappointed as fiduciary upon his application to the court and upon such notice as the court may direct, provided he is at the time a suitable and competent person and has the qualifications as to residence required by section 2109.21 of the Revised Code.
-If such person is reappointed, the court shall remove the substitute fiduciary and revoke his letters of appointment, and make such further order or decree as justice requires.
+If any of the duties of that office remain unexecuted when a fiduciary who has resigned or been removed on account of the fiduciary's military service ceases to be in that military service, the fiduciary shall be reappointed as fiduciary upon the fiduciary's application to the court and upon any notice that the court may direct, provided the fiduciary is at the time a suitable and competent person and has the qualifications as to residence required by section 2109.21 of the Revised Code.
+If the person is reappointed, the court shall remove the substitute fiduciary and revoke the substitute fiduciary's letters of appointment and shall make such further order or decree as justice requires.

-“Military service,” as used in this section, means any service, work, or occupation which in the opinion of the court is directly or indirectly in furtherance of any military effort of the United States.
-Such definition includes internment in an enemy country, residence in any foreign country, or residence in any possession or dependency of the United States, if by reason thereof the fiduciary is unable to return to this state.
+(B) As used in this section, "military service" means any service, work, or occupation that in the opinion of the court is directly or indirectly in furtherance of any military effort of the United States.
+"Military service" includes internment in an enemy country, residence in any foreign country, or residence in any possession or dependency of the United States, if by reason of the internment or residence the fiduciary is unable to return to this state.

-If a sole fiduciary dies, is dissolved, declines to accept, resigns, is removed, or becomes incapacitated prior to the termination of the trust, the probate court shall require a final account of all dealings of such trust to be filed forthwith by such fiduciary if a living person and able to act.
-If such fiduciary is a living person but unable to act, such final account shall be filed by his guardian, or if there is no guardian by some other suitable person in his behalf, appointed or approved by the court.
-If such fiduciary is a deceased person, such account shall be filed by his executor or administrator.
-If such fiduciary is a dissolved corporation, such account shall be filed by such persons as are charged by law with winding up the affairs of such corporation.
-Thereupon the court shall cause such proceedings to be had as are provided by sections 2109.30 to 2109.36, inclusive, of the Revised Code.
+If a sole fiduciary dies, is dissolved, declines to accept, resigns, is removed, or becomes incapacitated prior to the termination of the trust, the probate court shall require a final account of all dealings of the trust to be filed by the fiduciary if a living person and able to act.
+If the fiduciary is a living person but unable to act, the final account shall be filed by the fiduciary's guardian or, if there is no guardian, by some other suitable person in the fiduciary's behalf, appointed or approved by the court.
+If the fiduciary is a deceased person, the final account shall be filed by the fiduciary's executor or administrator.
+If no estate is commenced for a deceased fiduciary, the deceased fiduciary's successor shall file the final account.
+If the fiduciary is a dissolved corporation, the final account shall be filed by those persons that are charged by law with winding up the affairs of the dissolved corporation.
+The court shall cause the proceedings to be had as are provided by sections 2109.30 to 2109.36 of the Revised Code.

-Whenever such a vacancy occurs and such contingency is not otherwise provided for by law or by the instrument creating the trust, or whenever such instrument names no fiduciary, the court shall, on its own motion or on the application of any person beneficially interested, issue letters of appointment as fiduciary to some competent person or persons who shall qualify according to law and execute the trust to its proper termination.
-Such vacancy and the appointment of a successor fiduciary shall not affect the liability of the former fiduciary or his sureties which was previously incurred.
+Whenever such a vacancy occurs and that contingency is not otherwise provided for by law or by the instrument creating the trust or whenever the instrument names no fiduciary, the court shall, on its own motion or on the application of any person beneficially interested, issue letters of appointment as fiduciary to a competent person or persons who shall qualify according to law and execute the trust to its proper termination.
+The vacancy and the appointment of a successor fiduciary shall not affect the liability of the former fiduciary or the former fiduciary's sureties that was previously incurred.

 When two or more fiduciaries have been appointed jointly to execute a trust and one or more of them dies, declines, resigns, or is removed, the title shall pass to the remaining fiduciaries who shall execute the trust, unless the creating instrument expresses a contrary intention or unless the probate court on the application of persons interested in the trust determines otherwise.
 The remaining fiduciaries shall within ninety days after the death, resignation, or removal of a cofiduciary, file in the court a complete account covering all matters to the time of such death, resignation, or removal.